-On May 14, 2014, Allegheny County Executive Rich Fitzgerald and County Council Member, and Public Safety Committee Chairman, Jim Ellenbogen announced that Verizon wireless customers in Allegheny County had the ability to utilize Text to 9-1-1 for emergencies.
+In May of 2014, Allegheny County Executive Rich Fitzgerald and County Council Member, and Public Safety Committee Chairman, Jim Ellenbogen announced that wireless customers in Allegheny County had the ability to utilize Text to 9-1-1 for emergencies.
 The service allows access for the hearing and speech impaired, as well as a safe means of contact to 911 for those who are in a situation where it is unsafe to speak on the phone.

 You can learn more about this service and what it means for Allegheny County residents by reading our Frequently Asked Questions below, or by contacting 9-1-1 Communications by phone (412/473-1000), e-mail, or by visiting the division online.

 Frequently Asked Questions

 Can I send a text to 9-1-1?

 to 9-1-1 is not available in many areas, but Allegheny County has been

 proactive in ensuring that we have the appropriate technology available and